nedbat/coveragepy/doc/messages.rst

   incompatible.
 You'll need to ensure that all of your data files are collected with the same settings.

-.. _error_no_sysmon:

-Can't use core=sysmon: sys.monitoring isn't available in this version You requested the sys.monitoring measurement core, but are running on Python 3.11 or lower where it isn't available.

-Can't use core=sysmon: sys.monitoring can't measure branches in this version You requested the sys.monitoring measurement core and also branch coverage.
-  This isn't supported until the Python 3.14.

-Can't use core=sysmon: it doesn't yet support dynamic contexts You requested the sys.monitoring measurement core and also dynamic contexts.
-  This isn't supported by coverage.py yet.

-Can't use core=sysmon: it doesn't support concurrency=ZZZ

 .. _cmd_warnings:
 .. _warnings: